Designations Congruent with Things: Chapter 23

 Myeah, Newt replies weakly, trying not to dissolve in his own acute psychological distress.

-“I imagine she is quite unhappy,” Hermann says, “despite having achieved so much of what she desired for so long.”
+“I imagine she’s quite unhappy,” Hermann says, “despite having achieved so much of what she desired for so long.”

 Newt nods, because yes.

-“I would also imagine that she was relieved to hear from you,” Hermann says.
+“I’d also imagine she was relieved to hear from you,” Hermann says.

 Newt nods, because also yes.